Jorge Gabriel: Personal life

 Gabriel has a son from his first marriage named Duarte.
-He and Filipa Gameiro, his second wife, are parents of two girls, Mariana and Madalena.
-He is a great supporter of Sporting CP, a Portuguese football team.
+He and Filipa Gameiro, his second wife, are parents of two girls, Mariana and Madalena, as well as of a boy, Pedro.
+In August 2023, Jorge Gabriel announced he was divorcing after 20 years of marriage with Filipa Gameiro.
+He is a supporter of Sporting CP, a major Portuguese sports club.